Agent-based and

 An on-line forum for instructors is available here, thanks to the QUBES project.
 At this web site you can see and contribute teaching resources, links to related materials, and announcements; and participate in mentoring sessions with the book’s authors and others.

 Short courses on modeling and NetLogo: We and colleagues have presented numerous short courses, starting in 2005.
 These included Dr. Uta Berger’s Dresden University of Technology summer school in individual- and agent-based modeling, and the Cal Poly Humboldt short course for instructors using our textbook.
-Neither of these courses are scheduled for 2023 or 2024.
+Our most recent course was 29 July – 2 August, 2024, in Łódź, Poland (www.physalia-courses.org/courses-workshops/course52/).
+We look forward to future courses; watch here for announcements.

 We also offer custom short courses for other organizations; contact us if you are interested in such a course.